Active for Life programme of Healthwalks and community activity sessions

 Coming to your first Healthwalk?

 The programme is designed to help you choose the right walks for you.
 If you are relatively new to walking, or unsure of your fitness levels we recommend you start with a green graded walk.
 On your first walk introduce yourself to one of our Volunteer Walk Leaders (easy to spot in green and white Healthwalks uniform).
 We recommend you dress warmly and with comfortable shoes and bring some water when you walk.

 Please arrive ten minutes early for your first walk so you can fill out our simple participation questionnaire, which includes some health questions so that we can help you get the most out of your walk.
 Once you have completed this form you won't need to do this again on subsequent walks unless your health has changed.
 Or, you can download the form you need to fill out in advance and take with you on your first walk (PDF 490KB), Walks generally leave promptly at the time given on the Walk Programme.

 Frequently Asked Questions

 Can I just turn up?

 Yes, there's no need to book except on a couple of the one-off walks that include museum tours for example.
 Just introduce yourself to a Volunteer Healthwalk Leader (in green and white uniform) on arrival.
 Walks generally leave promptly at the time given in the programme.

 What paperwork do I need to do?

-On your first walk you will need to fill out a simple health questionnaire and an anonymous equal opportunities monitoring form (PDF 650KB).
+On your first walk you will need to fill out a simple registration form and bring it with you to your first walk (PDF 490KB).
 For all subsequent walks you will just need to add your name to the register.
 You can either print out the forms on this page, fill them out and take them on your first walk, or turn up ten minutes early so that a Walk Leader can give you a form to fill out at the walk.

 What should I wear on a Healthwalk?